zapatacomputing/git-import/ci_cd/README.md

 1. Once the secrets are obtained, the pipeline is then set with the following:

-       - `fly -t prod login --concourse-url https://cicd.zapos.io -u zapatabot -p <ZAPATABOT PASSWORD> -n platform`
+       - `fly -t prod login -n "Platform"`
        - `fly -t prod set-pipeline -p git-import -c pipeline.yaml --load-vars-from=creds.yaml`

 1. In order to enable all zapatistas to see our awesome pipeline we can expose the status and the configuration WITHOUT exposing the logs/secrets.
 Thus run the following: